qua3k/fallacy/DESIGN.md

 but we felt that this was a necessary evil.

 However, this may still be subject to change in the future.

+## Bot Admin(s)

+This would be a set of users that would be able to configure bot-specific settings in any room they share with the bot, such as modifying the configuration on the fly (wanted for a future feature).
+Bot admins should be able to add other bot admins without restarting the bot.

+## Dynamic Configuration

+We can modify the read string slice in-memory, but we want to be able to persist that configuration change to disk.
+This will involve checking for the existence of the TOML key, finding the ending bracket (`]`), checking for the existence of a trailing comma, and appending it to the array.
+This should be disabled by default, as I'm not entirely confident in the parsing :)

+## Restricted Mode

+fallacy was designed around the notion of a public service bot akin to other Telegram moderation bots, and as such has made numerous design decisions such as foregoing Mjolnir's privileged moderation room, instead only checking power levels.
+This makes it difficult to self-host for admins who are adverse to others using their bot, and as such, the bot ignores invites by default.
+This is changing with the addition of restricted mode, an additional option in the TOML config (`permitted_rooms`) that allows bot admins to specify which rooms the bot will operate in, ignoring all other rooms.